Kennethnovikov100/notes/README.md

 # 2024-01-30
 - "Today's programming wisdom is to embrace the power of simplicity and modularity.
 Write code that's easy to read, understand, and maintain.
 Use clear variable names, avoid redundant or overly complex functions, and break down large tasks into smaller, reusable modules.
 Always keep in mind that code is written once but read many times.
 Optimize for readability and maintainability rather than premature optimization.
 Also, practice defensive programming by anticipating potential errors and handling exceptions gracefully.
 Lastly, remember that version control is your friend; commit early and often."

+# 2024-01-31
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, maintainable code first.
+Optimize only when necessary, based on measured performance data, not assumptions."

+In more detail, this quote by computer scientist Donald Knuth emphasizes that trying to optimize code too early in the development process can lead to unnecessary complexity and bugs.
+It's better to write clear and straightforward code initially and then refine it for efficiency after identifying genuine bottlenecks through profiling or benchmarking.
+This approach helps ensure your software's overall quality remains high while also improving its performance where it matters most.